phonopy/phonopy/doc/setting-tags.rst

 Phonon density of states (DOS) tags
 ------------------------------------

-Phonon density of states (DOS) is calcualted either with smearing method (default) or tetrahedron method.
+Phonon density of states (DOS) is calcualted either with a linear tetrahedron method (default) or smearing method.
 Phonons are calculated on a sampling mesh, therefore these tags must be used with :ref:`mesh_sampling_tags`.
 The physical unit of horizontal axis is that of frequency that the user employs, e.g., THz, and that of vertical axis is {no. of states}/({unit cell} x {unit of the